slcorp/RTView-Flogo/README.md

 You can experiment with the editing features of RTDraw to make changes to these displays or create your own.

 ## Achieved Goals
-In this RTView JavaScript you will have achieved the following:
+In this RTView-Flogo project you will have achieved the following:
-* Seen how easy it is to display user data in graphical and highly configurable displays in the Cloud.
+* Seen how easy it is to display data collected from a Flogo application in graphical and highly configurable displays in the Cloud.
-* Launched the simple node program used to create and send data to RTView.
+* Launched a simple node program to initialize data structures within RTView.
 * Seen how users are able to view or enhance a sample RTView display or create new displays.

 **Feel free to experiment with, modify or enhance this project, and share your experience, comments and suggestions with us.
 Please fork this repo and submit a pull request for any changes you would like to suggest.**